North East Surnames: Addison to Ainsley

 Scottish surname with strong North East presence

 Anderson is primarily a Scottish name but with proportionally significant numbers living in the North East of England.
 The name has something of a Scandinavian feel to it but it is unlikely to have a Scandinavian root.
 Recorded in Scotland as a surname in the fifteenth century as ‘Androsoun’ with variations Androwson and Androson occurring in Yorkshire later in that century.
 It means ‘son of Andrew’.
 Anderson can be a Border Reiver surname but as we have said, its distribution was widespread across Scotland and it is not specifically a Borders surname.

-A number of sixteenth and seventeenth century mayors of Newcastle upon Tyne were called Anderson some of whom including a Henry Anderson, Bertram Anderson and Sir Francis Anderson also served as Newcastle’s Member of Parliament.
+A number of sixteenth and seventeenth century mayors of Newcastle upon Tyne were called Anderson some of whom including a Henry Anderson, Bertram Anderson and Sir Francis Anderson also served as a Newcastle’s MP.

 In 1881 Anderson ranked 18th amongst the commonest surnames in Northumberland and 26th in County Durham but was not one of the top 50 surnames in Yorkshire or any of the other Northern counties of England.
 There were 59,775 Anderson individuals listed in the 1881 census for Great Britain of which 34,116 resided in Scotland.
 The number of Anderson individuals in Northumberland and Durham was respectively 2,494 and 3,225.

 A prominent house called Anderson Place associated with two different families called Anderson stood at the heart of Newcastle upon Tyne until the second quarter of the nineteenth century and was situated on land that became part of the site developed for the wonderful Neo-Classical streets of the ‘Grainger Town’ area.

 Durham and Northumberland surname with a Westmorland root